-The United Kingdom, which comprises England, Wales, Scotland, and Northern Ireland, is home to GW Pharmaceuticals, one of the most respected names in cannabinoid research and development.
-The UK is also the world’s largest exporter of medical cannabis, so you’d think that this country would have reasonable CBD laws to match.
+The United Kingdom is home to GW Pharmaceuticals, one of the most respected names in cannabinoid research and development.
+It’s also the world’s largest exporter of medical cannabis, so you’d think the UK would have reasonable CBD laws.

 Legal definition of CBD flower

-Let’s focus for a moment on the legal definition of CBD flower and how it varies from the legal definition of marijuana.
+What is the legal definition of CBD flower, and how does it vary from the definition of cannabis?
 In the United States, hemp flower is considered to be “industrial hemp” when it contains less than 0.3% THC.
-Cannabis sativa flower that contains less than 0.3% THC is not marijuana, and it is not regulated as a marijuana product.
+Cannabis sativa flower that contains less than 0.3% THC is not marijuana, and it is not regulated as a cannabis product.

-The exact percentage cutoff rate differs around the world, but most countries that allow CBD place the THC limit of CBD products at around 0.3%.
-It’s widely accepted that THC will not get you high when consumed in this concentration, and intoxication is one of the most recognizable hallmarks of consuming marijuana.
+The exact percentage threshold differs around the world, but most countries with CBD laws limit THC concentrations somewhere near 0.3%.
+It’s widely accepted that THC will not get you high when consumed at this concentration.

 CBD laws in the UK